Roasted Salmon & Asparagus

 • 1 tablespoon drained capers

-Preheat oven to 450F.
-Place asparagus in mound on baking sheet.
-Mist with olive oil, sprinkle with salt and pepper and stir to blend.
-Place salmon atop asparagus.
-Mist fish with oil, sprinkle with salt and pepper.
-Roast until salmon is just opaque in center, about 20 minutes.
+ASPARAGUS & SALMON Heat the oven to 450F/230C.
+Place the asparagus in a big mound on a baking sheet or in four individual baking dishes.
+Mist the asparagus with olive oil, sprinkle with salt and pepper and stir to blend.
+(No mister?
+Just toss the asparagus with oil.)
+Arrange the salmon on top of the asparagus, skin side down.
+Mist the fish with oil (or rub oil on with your fingers) and dust with salt and pepper.
+Roast until the salmon is just opaque in center, about 20 minutes.

-Meanwhile, mix lemon zest, lemon juice, red onion, olive oil and thyme with mini food processor or whisk.
-Stir in capers.
-Pour sauce over salmon to serve.
+SAUCE Meanwhile, mix the lemon zest, lemon juice, red onion, olive oil and thyme with a mini food processor or whisk.
+Stir in the capers and pour sauce over salmon to serve.

 More Salmon Recipes